Happy Holidays: The Value of Teaching Your Kids About Different Holidays.

 By Chelsea McLeod

-Christmas is just around the corner!
+Easter is just around the corner!
 For many of us, this is true.
-Christmas is coming up, so we are in holiday preparation mode, shopping, decorating and planning.
+Easter is coming up, so we are in holiday preparation mode, shopping, decorating and planning.
 However, that is not the reality for many other families worldwide.
-Many people are preparing for another holiday or tradition we don’t observe.
-The increasing popularity of the saying “Happy Holidays” often reminds us that many cultural and religious holidays are celebrated around us, so let’s discuss the value of teaching your kids about different holidays.
+Many people are preparing for another holiday or tradition that we don’t observe or they are not prepping at all.
+The increasing popularity of the saying “Happy Holidays”, especially around Christmas, often reminds us that many cultural and religious holidays are celebrated around us, so let’s discuss the value of teaching your kids about different holidays.

 Holidays are not Universal!

 Holidays are not a universal experience, not everyone celebrates or observes the same calendar holidays as others, and as the holiday season approaches, it’s vital that we remember there is a diverse set of holidays that are celebrated all around us, not just our own.
 It’s essential for children to understand and express their family traditions, holidays and beliefs.
-Still, the holiday season can also be an excellent time to encourage the investigation of other cultures.
+Still, as the Easter season approaches, it can also be an excellent time to encourage the investigation of other cultures.

 Taking the time to learn about other cultures helps to expand your child’s experiences and the world, and it also helps create more understanding across cultures.
 One of the best things we can do for our growing kids is to be open and honest, expose them to others’ way of life, and teach them that not everyone’s the same.
 This is crucial to developing a broader worldview and helping children empathize with others.
-And in doing this, we are reminded that variety is the spice of life!
+The value of teaching your kids about different holidays is important to their development.
+And, in doing this, we are reminded that variety is the spice of life!